 Have there been any subsequent episodes of treatment for a recurrence of the eating disorder?

-How long have you/they suffered from the eating disorder?
+How long have you suffered from the eating disorder?

 We can’t blame the earlier-is-easier assumption entirely for this, of course.
 The nature of anorexia is that it wears you down, wears away your ability to think clearly and flexibly and to imagine that your life could be otherwise, wears down your capacity to even want to be able to take joy in more than eating and not-eating and maintaining your small circle of safety.
 The feedback loops between the behaviours, the physical state, the emotional and social capacities, the thought patterns, and the behaviours become rapidly more entrenched (see e.g. Treasure and Russell, 2011 – and my post on how and why to start recovery).
 So the belief in the possibility of recovery, and specifically your own capacity to achieve it, is bound to diminish with time.

 On the other hand, this relentless erosion of life’s meaning can eventually create a backlash against itself.
-If you half-live like this for long enough, something will eventually come along to shock you into realising what you’ve been reduced to – whether it’s as tiny as the thousandth time you have to say no to the invitation to go out for a drink with friends, or as great as the day a loved-one dies having for years and years only known you ill.
+If you half-live like this for long enough, something will eventually come along to shock you into realising what you’ve been reduced to – whether it’s as tiny as the thousandth time you have to say no to the invitation to go out for a drink, or as great as the day someone you love dies having for years and years only known you ill.
 And the passage of time is not an incidental factor here.

-Time matters because it takes time for these kinds of reminders to happen, poignantly or miserably or downright viciously, often enough for them to take root in you as a new feeling that may, in time, become the motivation to embark on something new.
-Time matters because it provides the confirmation that yes, things really have got this bad; there is no pretending any more that your life is not trapped in a merciless tapering to nothingness.
+Time matters because it takes time for these kinds of reminders to happen (poignantly or miserably or downright viciously) often enough for them to take root in you as a new feeling that may, in time, become the motivation to embark on something new.
+Time matters because it provides the undeniable confirmation that yes, things really have got this bad; there is no pretending any more that your life is not trapped in a merciless tapering to nothingness.

-In the beginning, before it starts to pose those difficult questions (would I be better off without it?) that are rarely answerable the first or even the tenth time (especially as cognitive functioning is progressively impaired by malnutrition), anorexia poses as an answer to other questions.
-Anorexia is able to take hold because it seems to offer solutions.
+In the beginning, anorexia poses as an answer to other questions.
+Later it starts to pose those difficult questions (would I be better off without it?) that are rarely answerable the first or even the tenth time - especially as cognitive functioning is progressively impaired by malnutrition.
+But anorexia is able to take hold because it seems to offer solutions.
 It promises control (and self-control is an incontrovertible virtue, no?); it promises simplicity (what more appealing quality in a world as bewildering as this one?); it promises, as an incidental benefit, thinness (who’d say no?).
 The early days are the honeymoon days, and the violence becomes clear only later.
 It’s not for me to risk the sweeping generalisation of how much later the clarity is likely to come – we all have to find that out for ourselves.
 But if there were none of those seductions to suck you in to begin with, anorexia would be a different beast entirely.

 Perhaps, then, to expect early intervention always to be preferable is to ignore the reality of anorexia’s time course.
 Step in too early, and perhaps you risk stepping in at the point where the apparent benefits outweigh the costs, leaving a space of gently corrupted ideals that other life experiences will later rush to fill: remember the good old days before they forced me to ‘get better’…?
 Wouldn’t everything be better if I were a bit more like that again?